arackcheev/master/servicenodeSETUP.md

  ![alt text](https://github.com/Aderks/master/blob/master/pictures/labelledaddress.PNG "Logo Title Text 1")

- * This needs to be done for all wallets being used.
+ * This needs to be done for all wallets being used

 ## Setup xbridge.conf